Future use of silicon photomultiplier for KAOS at MAMI and PANDA at FAIR: SiPM in Kaos tracking detectors

 Depending on the bias voltage the SiPM show a noise count rate of up to 1\,MHz even for thresholds above 1 pixel, see Fig.~\ref{fig:ratevsthres}.
 In order to define the hit position in the fibre detector, a fast clustering algorithm is needed.
-Coincidences between left/right signals are mandatory.
+Coincidences between left$/$right signals are mandatory.
 Further, the spectrometer will be used for experiments with very different experimental conditions.
 As a consequence, a versatile trigger system is mandatory which can be easily reconfigured and adopted to the experimental requirements.
-It is obvious that a simple TOF trigger does not fulfil these requirements.
-For \KAOS\ the trigger is based on fast, programmable multi-purpose logic modules which have been developed recently at the GSI.
-Each so called VUPROM module (VME Universal Processing Module) has 256 channels I/O with an high speed differential LVDS standard.
+It is obvious that a simple TOF trigger does not fulfill these requirements.
+For the electron detector in the \KAOS\ spectrometer a trigger is foreseen, that is based on fast, programmable multi-purpose logic modules which have been developed recently at the GSI~\cite{Minami2007}.
+Each so called VUPROM module (VME Universal Processing Module) has 256 channels I$/$O with a high speed differential LVDS standard.
+The trigger for the electron arm will be based on hit multiplicities and hit pattern in the different fibre planes and will reject background events that do not originate in the target.